jmgtan/redshift_microbatch/README.md

 - `functions/BulkLoader/bulk_loader.js`: designed to be used separately and triggered either manually or automatically via scheduled job.
 Recommendation is to use this to load the previous day's data into Redshift.

 ## Deployment Using CDK
-To use the CDK script, execute `npm run deploy`.
+To use the CDK script, execute `npm run deploy -- --parameters statementNamePrefix=<REDSHIFT_DB_NAME>`.
 This will deploy the following:

 - IAM Role for the Lambda function
 - DynamoDB Table